grapesfrog/demo/README.md

- ruby classes & associated rspec tests to validate jenkins config
+ruby classes & associated rspec tests to validate jenkins config.

+Use to validate CI build process